Explicit cursors are mainly used to process query statements, especially when the query result contains multiple records.

 CLOSE cursor_name;

-Use an explicit cursor to fetch all rows from a record set in a loop manner
+Use an explicit cursor to loop through each record in a result set

 CLOSE cursor_name;

-Example: Use an explicit cursor to fetch all rows from a record set in a loop manner
+Example: Use an explicit cursor to loop through each record in a result set.

 obclient> CREATE TABLE ware (